 - Security mechanism optional.
 A list of security mechanism OIDs are located in \$SYBASE/config/objectid.dat. - HA server name optional.
 This is the name of the High Availability Failover server, if you have one. - 5 Click Add New Network Transport. - Select the transport type from the drop-down list. - Enter the host name. - Enter the port number. - 6 Click OK two times to exit the dsedit utility.

-To view the server entries, enter the following URL in a Netscape or Mozillabased Web browser:
+To view the server entries, enter the following URL in a supported Web browser or LDAP administration tool:

 '''

 ldap://host:port/ditbase??one

 '''